neovasili/serverless-cloudfront-api-route/README.md

 - When you hace multiple routes, they will be ordered prioritizing the ones with more levels first.
 - Routes creation, update or delete can take several minutes depending on the price class of your distribution.

+The plugin does not introduce any new command, it's executed when you run `serverless deploy` and/or `serverless remove` commands.

+### Serverless deploy

 Let's assume that you are starting to use it, so, in order to properly route your service in the CloudFront distribution, the plugin will do the following:

 - Create a new distribution origin with the service name as origin ID and using your service stage as origin path.